 Web Video Broadcast

 Commencement will be broadcast live on the Internet at http://clarkson.edu/live.
-Broadcasting will begin at 1 p.m. on Saturday.
+This link will be live at 10 am & then again at 2:30 pm on May 13.